eRVin - Enhancing RV Integrated Networks

 The eRVin project is based on CoachProxy a system initially designed specifically for Tiffin motorhomes.
 CoachProxy has ceased operations but many thanks to the original inventor and the developer for making their considerable efforts open source and free to the world.

 The eRVin Project would like to see this technology applied to all brands and models of RV’s that have the appropriate factory infrastructure.
 I have adapted the core CoachProxy technology to work on my own RV which is a 2017 Entegra Aspire motorhome, plus I have added additional capabilities that were not present at the time of purchase on my Entegra.
+I have also extensively modified the original CoachProxy so it is easier for non-programmers (like me) to use and made other significant updates.
 The posts on this site describe what I have learned so far and hopefully will expand as I continue to learn.

-This site contains articles on how to build your own gateway hardware at minimal cost.
+This site contains articles on how to build your own eRVin hardware at minimal cost.
 A software “image” for the eRVin OS is available here for download so very little to no programming knowledge is required.
 Development of “configuration files” for various RV year/brand/model/floorplan are ongoing and can be easily downloaded to the eRVin OS.
-To acquire or build the eRVin hardware start here.
+To acquire or build the eRVin hardware start here and follow the sequence of posts.

 All the developers of D5 Creation have come from the disadvantaged part or group of the society.
 All have established themselves after a long and hard struggle in their life ----- D5 Creation Team